Georgetown MBA Scholarship Opportunities

 Peace Corps Coverdell Fellows Program

 The Peace Corps Coverdell Fellows Program (new window) offers financial assistance to returned Peace Corps Volunteers pursuing the Full-time MBA at Georgetown University.
 As part of the Program, all Fellows complete internships in underserved American communities, allowing them to bring home, and expand upon, the skills they learned as Volunteers.
 Georgetown University’s McDonough School of Business is proud to be a partner school with the Coverdell Fellows Program.
 As part of this program, all Returned Peace Corps volunteers will receive an application fee waiver.
-Students who are awarded the fellowship will receive a minimum of $10,000 in tuition scholarship funding per year (total $20,000 for two-year program) and the ability to apply for potential Graduate Assistantships.
+Students who are awarded the fellowship will receive a minimum of $15,000 per year (25% of tuititon) and the ability to apply for potential Graduate Assistantships.
 Please see Peace Corps website (new window) for more details.

 Prospanica is dedicated to increasing the number of Hispanics graduating with MBA’s.
 As a Prospanica university partner, we provide scholarships to Hispanic American students.
 Scholarships are merit-based, and you must have a Prospanica membership, and be a U.S. citizen or permanent resident of Hispanit/Latino heritage, with an undergraduate GPA of 3.0 or better to be considered.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

 Reaching Out MBA Fellowship